Get inspired to use up your leftovers and save up to $1,000 per year with easy strategies for how to reuse leftover food.

 For example:

-• Sauces: We did the Blue Apron meal plan for several months several years ago.
+- Sauces: We did the Blue Apron meal plan for several months several years ago.
 One of my favorite things about it was that they always had wayyyy too much sauce for us to eat.
-I’d bag that sauce up, and freeze it for a future meal in the same wheelhouse (such as save a Mexican sauce to go with future enchiladas), or to use the next night for a dinner I make.
+I’d bag that sauce up, and freeze it for a future meal in the same wheelhouse (such as saving a Mexican sauce to go with future enchiladas), or to use the next night for a dinner I make.

-• Side Dishes: Whenever I make my homemade cranberry sauce for Christmas, I freeze about 4 portions of it to use for future baked turkey sandwiches.
+- Side Dishes: Whenever I make my homemade cranberry sauce for Christmas, I freeze about 4 portions of it to use for future baked turkey sandwiches.
 You can turn a corn side dish into Mexican street corn to complement grilled salmon.
 Take roasted veggies, add a fried egg on top, and you’ve got a yummy breakfast or lunch!

-• Main Dishes: Cut up beef from beef stew leftovers and use it for hot, cheesy-beefy sliders or for beef enchiladas.
+- Main Dishes: Cut up beef from beef stew leftovers and use it for hot, cheesy beefy sliders or for beef enchiladas.
 I’ll pick apart the last of a roast chicken, rotisserie chicken, or chicken breast and add the shredded meat to a freezer quart bag.
 That’s cooked meat that is good in only about 1,000 different recipes.
 Take roasted veggies leftover from a sausage and veggie sheet pan bake, and use them as your side dish for the next night.

 Hint: check out my article on how to save money on snacks, plus how to save money on groceries without coupons.